-Figure 5 presents the results from our analysis of bordering election precincts.
+Figure 6 presents the results from our analysis of bordering election precincts.
 We present coefficient estimates for LASD from a bivariate model and a model including controls.
 In both models, we find that the effect of LASD service provision on % Yes for Measure J is statistically null.
-The LASD coefficient conditional on controls is precisely 0 ($\beta = 0.001$, p = 0.77), equivalent to 0.6% of the outcome standard deviation (0.15).
+The LASD coefficient conditional on controls is precisely 0 ($\beta = 0.001$, SE = 0.002, p = 0.77).
+The standardized LASD coefficient is equivalent to 0.004 standard deviations (SE = 0.015).
+Effect size research posits a standardized effect of 0.05 is substantively negligible (Cohen, 2013).
+By extension, under an equivalence test, coefficients are deemed very negligible if their 95% CIs are within \pm 0.05 SD (Lakens et al., 2018).
+The standardized LASD coefficient and its confidence intervals are within \pm 0.05 SD, so the LASD effect is negligible under the equivalence test.
 These results suggest self-interest in the form of voting against a proposition that may reduce the capacity of one's own public safety provider was not operative in shaping the vote for Measure J.